Everything you need to know about hard water and how an electronic water descaler can help

 So, how do they work?

-There is often a misconception about water descalers.
+There is often a misconception about electronic descalers.
 They either don’t work or add other minerals and salts to the water.
 While that may be the case for

-water softeners, it most certainly is not for water descalers.
+water softeners that use ion exchange resins, it most certainly is not for water descalers.
 And yes, water descalers do work.

 The devices work by creating an electromagnetic field.
 An electrical current is passed through the water.
 The electrical current alters the behaviour of the ions to prevent them from solidifying the building up.
 No more nasty calcium deposits.